SwiftThemes/EAA/readme.txt

 We plan to introduce automatic conversion of AdSense ads to AMP version in the upcoming versions.
 Stay tuned!!
 1. [Guide to create an AMP AdSense ad unit](https://support.google.com/adsense/answer/7183212?hl=en "Guide to create an AMP AdSense ad unit").
 1. [List of ad networks supporting AMP and a general how to guide](https://www.ampproject.org/docs/reference/components/ads/amp-ad#supported-ad-networks)
+1. You can see a live demo at [TheGeekDaily.Com - Unblock YouTube](https://thegeekdaily.com/12-ways-to-unblock-youtube-at-schools-office-and-university/)

 = Does this plugin ‘take’ a percentage of my ad earnings? = No!
 Absolutely not.
 Some ad plugins replace your publisher ID with their own for a certain percentage of adverts.